TEK-Nemesis/libnoise-modern/noiseutils/README.md

 ## License

 `noiseutils` is licensed under the GNU Lesser General Public License (LGPL) version 2.1 or later, consistent with `libnoise`.
-See `COPYING.txt` in the `libnoise-modern` root for details.

 ## Contact